Collected notes and photos from getting around.

 Riga (RIX)

-...where I had my shortest airport stay.
+..where I had my shortest airport stay.
 I had a tight transfer there in 2022, and my flight there was delayed.
 Oh, uh.
-However, just after getting onto the plane, the captain announced, "Sorry for the delay, they couldn't get the plane in time.
+Just after getting onto the plane, the captain announced, "Sorry for the delay, they couldn't get the plane in time.
 But I'll try to get some of the time back, so buckle up and keep your seatbelt fastened."
 All right then, clearly, not all was lost.
-Conveniently, the screen in front of my seat displayed which gate I would arrive at, as well as where the connecting flights leave.
-I would get in by Gate B6 and hopefully leave from Gate C4.
-I found the airport's map in the in-flight magazine and discovered C4 is on the other side of the airport, but since Riga doesn't have the silly scale of Heathrow or O'Hare, it shouldn't take too long.
-So, I memorized the way, so I would know what to do in case the captain held her promise and we land in a reasonable time.
+Conveniently, the screen in front of my seat displayed that we would land by Gate B6.
+It has also shown the gates of the connecting flights.
+Mine was scheduled to leave from Gate C4, which, as I found on a map in the in-flight magazine, is on the other side of the airport to the B6.
+But Riga doesn't have the silly scale of LHR or ORD, so, I memorized the way in case the captain held her promise and we landed in a reasonable time.
 She did, and less than ten minutes after I entered the airport, I was queueing to leave it again.
 Smooth as butter!

 That was not the case of...